 Think about that.
 With a Medicare supplement plan you have national coverage.
 You can see any doctor, go to any hospital in the entire country as long as they accept Medicare.
 Plus you and your doctor control your healthcare, not an insurance company.
 And, you can limit your financial risk, your annual maximum out-of-pocket for medical bills, your MOOP I mentioned earlier, down to near zero.

-You go to a doctor and they copy both your red, white and blue Medicare card and your Medicare supplement card.
-But, the doctor only bills Medicare.
-Medicare pays its portion and sends an electronic communication to your Medicare supplement plan instructing them on what too pay, who to pay and when.
+You go to a doctor, and they copy both your red, white and blue Medicare card and your Medicare supplement card.
+But the doctor only bills Medicare.
+Medicare pays its portion and sends an electronic communication to your Medicare supplement plan instructing them on what to pay, who to pay and when.
 The Medicare supplement insurance company simply does as instructed.
 If, after these payments, there is still money due.
 It must be a copay or deductible your Medicare supplement plan does not cover by design.
 That would be the amount you owe.

 The Medicare supplement plan that is right for you is the one that fits both your needs and your budget.

 The same can also be said between insurance companies.
-There is no difference in Medicare benefits between one insurance company and another, but there is a big difference in insurance companies.
+The cheapest priced plan in any state can be one third the price of the most expensive plan.
+There is no difference in Medicare benefits between one insurance company and another, but there is a big difference in premiums.
 Choosing the right insurance company is important.